Crochet Baby Lovey: 12 Ideas + a Free Bunny Lovey Pattern

 Quick Answer

-These crochet baby lovey patterns create a hybrid between a small security blanket and a stuffed animal.
-These comforting companions typically feature a flat blanket body (8-14 inches square) with an amigurumi animal head and arms attached at one corner.
-They use medium-weight yarn, a 3.5-4.5mm hook, and safety eyes (or embroidered eyes for babies under 3).
-Most patterns take 4-8 hours and are perfect baby shower gifts.
+A crochet lovey is a cross between a small security blanket and a stuffed animal.
+Most have a flat blanket body (8-14 inches square) with an amigurumi animal head and arms attached at one corner.
+They use medium-weight yarn, a 3.5-4.5 mm hook, and safety eyes (or embroidered eyes for babies under 3), and take about 4-8 hours, perfect baby-shower gifts.

 Common Mistakes to Quick Fixes